programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

 The workflow for scalable reading of structured data we suggest below has three steps:
 1. **Chronological exploration of a dataset.** <br> In the Twitter dataset, we explore how a specific phenomenon gains traction on the platform during a certain period of time.
 In the case of the National Gallery data, we could have analyzed the timely distribution of their collections e.g., according to acquisition year or when artworks were made.

 2. **Exploring a dataset by creating binary-analytical categories.** <br> This step suggests using a dataset's existing metadata categories to create questions of a binary nature, in other words questions which can be answered with a yes/no or true/false logic.
 We use this creation of a binary-analytical structure as a way to analyze some of the dataset's overall trends.
-In the Twitter dataset, we explore the use of hashtags (versus lack of use); the distribution of tweets from verified versus non-verified accounts; and the interaction level of these two types of accounts.
+In the Twitter dataset, we explore the use of hashtags (versus lack of use); the distribution of tweets from verified versus non-verified accounts; and the interaction level between these two types of accounts.
 In the case of the National Gallery data we could have used the registered meta-data on artwork type, gender and nationality to explore the collection's representation of Danish versus international artists; paintings versus non-paintings; or artists registered as female and unknown versus artists registered as male, etc.

 3. **Systematic selection of single datapoints for close reading** <br> This step suggests a systematic and reproducible way of selecting single datapoints for close reading.
 In the Twitter dataset, we selected the 20 most commonly liked tweets for close reading.
 In the case of the National Gallery data it could, for instance, be the top 20 most exhibited, borrowed, or annotated items.